mlavi/mlavi.github.io/slides/devops-demystified.md

  - the differences should be minimized
  - troubleshooting should be no different.

-Therefore, your development laptop = a full system stack/environment:
+Therefore, your development laptop *IS* a full system stack/environment, leading to:

-- Test on your laptop
+- _Test_ on your laptop
     - Develop to satisfy your testable code
-- Build on your laptop
+- _Build_ on your laptop
-- Deploy on your laptop
+- _Deploy_ on your laptop
     - Make code configurable with tools
     - Repeat for integration, metrics, logs, etc.
     - Commit to repository -> continuous integration & delivery